 Community Development Policy and Practice (M.A.)

-The MA in Community Development Policy and Practice program (MCD degree) prepares you for a career in community and economic development.
-While earning this community development degree, you will tackle real-world situations through a capstone project and engage with leading experts and academics in a program designed for working professionals just like you.
-Through coursework and experiential opportunities, you will learn from seasoned practitioners in subjects ranging from economics and community financing to community organizing and public health.
+The Online MA in Community Development Policy and Practice program (MCD) prepares you for a career in community and economic development.
+While earning this online, cohort-based community development degree, you will tackle real-world situations through a capstone community project and engage with leading experts and academics in a program designed for working professionals just like you.
+Through coursework and experiential opportunities, you will learn practitioner-focused and community-centered approaches and strategies in development finance, policy analysis, organizational development and project management for participatory and impactful change.
+Professionals with five or more years of relevant work experience can enroll in the 12-month Executive MCD program with reduced degree requirements (30 credits vs. 36 credits for the MCD program) and lower tuition cost.

 - Connect with respected field experts across disciplines, including faculty and peers

-- Start in the fall or spring and graduate in 14 to 16 months
+- Start in the fall, spring, or summer and graduate in as little as 12 months (Executive MCD) or 14 months (MCD)

-Program Delivery & Location: Core academic courses for the MCD degree are offered online with choices for taking optional elective courses online or in person on UNH campuses.
-Students are free to carry out their capstone projects in their chosen community.
+Program Delivery & Location: Core academic courses for the MCD degree are offered online with choices for taking elective courses online or in person on UNH campuses.
+Students who choose to participate in the Washington DC Colloquium experience will join students from other Carsey programs for a week in Washington, DC.
+And, students are free to carry out their capstone projects in their chosen community.

-Students enrolled in the Carsey School's MA in Community Development Policy and Practice program (MCD degree) are required to complete a 36 credit program, consisting of 12 courses and a four-term capstone project:
+Students enrolled in the Carsey School's MA in Community Development Policy and Practice program (MCD) are required to complete a 36-credit program, consisting of 12 courses including a four-term capstone project:

 - Five (5) CORE Curriculum Courses